makersacademy/rps-challenge/README.md

 ```

 You can see your test coverage when you run your tests.
 If you want this in a graphical form, uncomment the `HTMLFormatter` line and see what happens!

+## Comments
+Going forward with this challenge, I would like to :

+ - Implement the special rules (Rock, Paper, Scissors, Spock, Lizard).
+Additionally.
+ - Improve the HTML formatting.
+ - Add CSS to make the app more visually appealing.
+ - Create a return button so that the users can re-enter names.
+ - Implement a score tracker.